“I have been fortunate that success in my chosen career has given me opportunities to support initiatives close to my heart.”

 Another area of interest is education and training and Jim is always keen to encourage disadvantaged and disengaged young people to fulfil their potential.
 During his year as President of ICAS he enthusiastically backed the ICAS Foundation, which provides funds for young people from poorer backgrounds to pursue their professional education.

-Throughout his City career Jim saw at first hand many inspiring charitable activities undertaken by successful companies and providing support for communities, the disadvantaged and the vulnerable.
+Throughout his City career Jim saw at first-hand many inspiring charitable activities undertaken by successful companies and providing support for communities, the disadvantaged and the vulnerable.
 In particular, he was strongly influenced by ICAP’s annual charity day when everyone dressed up, celebrities visited and a day’s revenue was donated to charity.
-Since it started 27 years ago around £150 million has been donated to change the lives of thousands of people.
+Since it started over 30 years ago around £175 million has been donated to change the lives of thousands of people.

 In all his organisations, Jim has actively encouraged charitable work and been a keen supporter of culture and the arts.
 In his capacity as Chairman of Virgin Money plc Jim hosted the Virgin Money Fireworks concert which marked the closing of the 2019 Edinburgh Festival.